 Assembly:

--Fold Collar down, Sew it in half to the neck.
-(See video tutorial for visual instructions) -SC with your accent color around entire cardigan from one side of the collar, down the front, around the back, and then back up to the other side of the collar.
+-SC with your accent color around entire cardigan from one side of the collar, down the front, around the back, and then back up to the other side of the collar.
 (See video tutorial for visual instructions)

 -Sew on all your embellishments.
 See photos for guide